F1-Monitored/backend/README.md

-# f1-monitored
 F1 Monitored — Backend

-Real motorsport data → analysis → simulation → strategy
+From race data to race strategy.

-The backend of F1 Monitored is a Python-based motorsport analytics and simulation system designed to process Formula 1 race data and transform it into meaningful race, tyre, strategy and performance insights.
+F1 Monitored is a motorsport analytics and simulation system built around a simple question:

-It provides the data-processing, analysis, simulation and API infrastructure that powers the F1 Monitored platform.
+Given what we know about a race, can we reconstruct its changing state, evaluate alternative strategic decisions, and simulate what could have happened?

+The backend turns publicly available Formula 1 data into the analytical foundation required to investigate that question.

+REAL RACE DATA
+      ↓
+RECONSTRUCT THE RACE
+      ↓
+UNDERSTAND TYRES, STINTS & PACE
+      ↓
+MODEL THE RACE STATE
+      ↓
+GENERATE STRATEGIES
+      ↓
+SIMULATE ALTERNATIVES
+      ↓
+COMPARE & OPTIMISE

 ⸻

-Overview

-F1 Monitored combines publicly available Formula 1 data with data-processing and modelling techniques to reconstruct and analyse race events.

-The backend is responsible for transforming raw session data into structured information that can be used to investigate questions such as:

-* How did tyre performance evolve throughout a stint?
-* How did pit stops affect race position and race time?
-* How did race pace change throughout an event?
-* How did different strategies influence race outcomes?
-* What could have happened under alternative strategy decisions?
-* How can race data be transformed into information suitable for simulation and optimisation?

-The backend is designed as a modular system so that individual components can be developed, tested and improved independently.

-⸻

-System Architecture

-The backend follows a processing pipeline in which raw motorsport data is progressively transformed into higher-level analysis and simulation outputs.

-                    Formula 1 Session Data
+What we’re building

+A Formula 1 race is not simply a sequence of laps.

+Every lap changes the strategic situation.

+Tyres age.
+Gaps open and close.
+Pit windows appear and disappear.
+Traffic changes the value of an undercut.
+A safety car can completely change the strategic landscape.

+F1 Monitored is designed to turn the available race data into a representation of these changing conditions.

+The backend therefore sits at the centre of the project:

+                    FORMULA 1 DATA
                           │
                           ▼
+                 ┌─────────────────┐
-                       Data Ingestion
+                 │ Data Processing │
+                 └────────┬────────┘
                           │
-                             ▼
-                    Data Processing
-                             │
-              ┌──────────────┼──────────────┐
+             ┌────────────┼────────────┐
              ▼            ▼            ▼
-        Lap Analysis    Pit & Stint     Tyre Analysis Analysis
+          TYRES        STINTS        PIT STOPS
              │            │            │
-              └──────────────┼──────────────┘
+             └────────────┼────────────┘
                           ▼
-                       Race Dynamics
+                   RACE DYNAMICS
                           │
                           ▼
-                       Strategy Engine
+                  STRATEGY ENGINE
                           │
                           ▼
-                         Simulation
+                     SIMULATION
                           │
                           ▼
-                    Analysis / Optimisation
+                    OPTIMISATION
                           │
                           ▼
-                      API / Frontend
+                       API

-The exact implementation and module structure are documented within the repository.
+                          │
+                          ▼
+                      FRONTEND

 ⸻

-Core Capabilities

-🏁 Race Data Processing

-The backend retrieves and processes Formula 1 session data to create structured datasets suitable for analysis.

-This includes information such as:

-* Lap times
-* Lap numbers
-* Driver and team information
+Motorsport Analysis

+🛞 Tyre behaviour

+Tyre performance is one of the fundamental inputs into race strategy.

+F1 Monitored analyses available race data to investigate how lap performance changes with:

-* Tyre compounds
+* compound
-* Stint information
+* tyre age
-* Pit stops
+* stint length
-* Race position
+* race pace
-* Sector performance
+* degradation
-* Session information
+* driver
-* Other available race telemetry and timing data
+* race conditions where available

-The processing layer provides a consistent foundation for the analysis modules.
+The output is not treated as an isolated graph.

+Tyre behaviour becomes an input to the wider race model and strategy system.

+Lap Performance
+       ↓
+Tyre Age
+       ↓
+Stint Behaviour
+       ↓
+Degradation
+       ↓
+Strategic Consequences

 ⸻

-🛞 Tyre Analysis

-The tyre-analysis system investigates how tyre performance changes throughout a stint.

-The analysis can be used to examine relationships between:
+🔧 Stints & pit stops

+A strategy is ultimately a sequence of decisions.

+The backend reconstructs the tyre stints and pit stops that formed the actual race, allowing the system to analyse:

+* when a car stopped
-* Tyre compound
+* which compound was fitted
-* Tyre age
-* Lap time
-* Stint length
-* Race pace
-* Degradation

-The purpose is to convert observed race data into information that can be used by higher-level race and strategy models.
+* how long each stint lasted
+* how race position changed
+* how the race evolved around the pit stop

+This creates the historical race state against which alternative strategies can be investigated.

 ⸻

-🔧 Pit Stop & Stint Analysis

-Pit stops and tyre stints are reconstructed from race data to provide a representation of how teams managed their tyres throughout a race.

-This allows the system to investigate:
+📈 Race dynamics

+Race strategy cannot be evaluated independently from what is happening on track.

+The race-dynamics layer combines information such as:

+* lap pace
-* Pit-stop timing
+* driver gaps
-* Stint lengths
+* race position
-* Compound selections
+* tyre state
-* Strategy sequences
+* stint progression
-* Position changes associated with pit stops
+* pit stops
-* Race progression between strategic decisions
+* strategic decisions

+The objective is to represent how the race was changing, not simply what the final classification looked like.

 ⸻

-📈 Race Dynamics

-Race-dynamics analysis combines lap-level and race-level information to examine how a race developed over time.

-This can include:
+Strategy & Simulation

+♟️ Strategy engine

+The strategy engine takes the reconstructed race state and investigates possible strategic decisions.

+Depending on the scenario, this can involve variables such as:

-* Pace evolution
+* compound selection
-* Gaps between drivers
-* Position changes
+* stint length
-* Stint behaviour
+* pit-stop timing
+* number of stops
-* Strategic interactions
+* tyre condition
-* Race-state changes
+* race pace

-The goal is to provide the information required to understand why the race developed the way it did, rather than simply reporting the final classification.
+* current race state

+The important distinction is that the system is not limited to analysing the strategy that actually happened.

+It can investigate alternatives.

 ⸻

-♟️ Strategy Engine

-The strategy engine uses processed race information to investigate alternative strategic decisions.

-Depending on the scenario being analysed, the system can consider factors such as:

-* Tyre compounds
-* Stint lengths
-* Pit-stop timing
-* Race pace
-* Tyre behaviour
-* Current race state

-The strategy layer provides the foundation for evaluating alternative race scenarios.

-⸻

 🔬 Simulation

-The backend can use processed race information and strategy assumptions to simulate alternative scenarios.

-Instead of only analysing what actually happened, the simulation layer allows the system to investigate:

-What might the race have looked like if a different decision had been made?

-Simulation outputs can then be compared with observed race behaviour.
+Simulation is where the project moves from:

+“What happened?”

+to:

+“What could have happened?”

+A strategy can be altered and evaluated against the reconstructed race conditions.

+For example:

+Observed Race
+     │
+     ├── Actual Strategy
+     │
+     ├── Alternative Strategy A
+     │
+     ├── Alternative Strategy B
+     │
+     └── Alternative Strategy C
+              │
+              ▼
+          SIMULATION
+              │
+              ▼
+       Compare Outcomes

+This provides the foundation for strategic what-if analysis.

 ⸻

-🤖 AI Context Generation

-F1 Monitored also includes an AI-context generation component.

-Rather than treating AI as the source of the underlying race data, the backend prepares structured race information and analytical context that can be supplied to AI-powered features.

-This creates a separation between:

-Raw Data
+⚙️ Optimisation

+The optimisation layer builds on simulation.

+Instead of evaluating one predefined strategy, the system can explore multiple possible strategies and compare their simulated outcomes.

+Conceptually:

+RACE STATE
     ↓
-Engineering Analysis
+STRATEGY SEARCH SPACE
     ↓
-Structured Context
+┌────────┬────────┬────────┐
+│ Strat A│ Strat B│ Strat C│ ...
+└───┬────┴───┬────┴───┬────┘
+    │        │        │
+    └────────┼────────┘
              ↓
-AI Interpretation

-This allows the analytical components to remain grounded in the underlying race data.
+         SIMULATION
+             ↓
+       OUTCOME METRICS
+             ↓
+         COMPARISON
+             ↓
+       OPTIMISATION

+The optimisation layer therefore depends on the quality of the preceding data processing, modelling and simulation stages.

 ⸻

-🌐 API

-The backend exposes functionality through an API layer so that the frontend can interact with the underlying data-processing and analysis systems.

-The API acts as the interface between the backend’s analytical systems and the F1 Monitored frontend.
+Data

+Data source

+F1 Monitored uses FastF1 to access publicly available Formula 1 session data.

+The backend processes available information including:

+* lap timing
+* sector timing
+* tyre compounds
+* tyre stints
+* pit stops
+* race position
+* driver information
+* team information
+* session information
+* available telemetry

+The data pipeline is designed so that raw session information can be transformed into consistent inputs for the analytical modules.

 ⸻

+AI Context

+AI functionality is built on top of the analytical pipeline, rather than replacing it.

+The backend prepares structured race information that can be passed to AI-powered features.

+RAW DATA
+   ↓
+DATA PROCESSING
+   ↓
+RACE ANALYSIS
+   ↓
+STRATEGY / SIMULATION
+   ↓
+STRUCTURED CONTEXT
+   ↓
+AI

+This separation keeps the underlying race analysis grounded in the actual processed data.

+⸻

+Engineering Approach

+F1 Monitored is built around several principles.

-Data Pipeline
+Data before conclusions

-The general data flow is:

-FastF1
+Race insights should originate from processed race data rather than unsupported assumptions.

+Models should be explainable

+Where the system estimates a quantity or makes a strategic comparison, the underlying assumptions should be inspectable.

+Simulation should reflect its assumptions

+A simulated outcome is only as meaningful as the model behind it.
+The project therefore documents the assumptions and limitations of its models.

+Results should be validated

+Where possible, simulated or reconstructed results are compared against observed race behaviour.

+Modular development

+Data processing, analysis, strategy, simulation and API functionality are separated so individual components can be developed and tested independently.

+⸻

+Validation & Limitations

+F1 Monitored works with publicly available data.

+A Formula 1 team has access to substantially more information than is available through public sources, including proprietary telemetry, vehicle models, tyre models and internal race-engineering systems.

+F1 Monitored therefore does not attempt to claim the fidelity of a professional team’s internal simulator.

+Instead, the project treats these limitations as part of the engineering problem.

+Areas requiring approximation may include:

+* tyre degradation
+* traffic
+* overtaking
+* car performance
+* race-state estimation
+* strategic interactions
+* effects that cannot be directly observed from public data

+Validation is used to understand where the models reproduce observed behaviour and where they diverge.

+⸻

+Backend Architecture

+The backend is divided into several logical stages:

+                    FASTF1
                       │
                       ▼
-Session Data
+               DATA INGESTION
                       │
                       ▼
-Data Cleaning & Processing
+              DATA PROCESSING
                       │
+          ┌───────────┼───────────┐
+          ▼           ▼           ▼
+        LAPS        STINTS      PIT STOPS
+          │           │           │
+          └───────────┼───────────┘
                       ▼
-Lap / Pit / Stint Data
+                TYRE ANALYSIS
                       │
-  ├──────────────► Tyre Analysis
+                      ▼
+                RACE DYNAMICS
                       │
-  ├──────────────► Race Dynamics
+                      ▼
+               STRATEGY ENGINE
                       │
-  └──────────────► Strategy Analysis
-                         │
                       ▼
-                     Simulation
+                  SIMULATION
                       │
                       ▼
-                   API Responses
+                OPTIMISATION
                       │
+              ┌───────┴───────┐
+              ▼               ▼
+        AI CONTEXT          FASTAPI
+                              │
                               ▼
-                      Frontend

-This separation allows raw data processing, analytical models and API functionality to be developed independently.
+                          FRONTEND

 ⸻

-Technology Stack
+Technology

-The backend is primarily built using:

 Technology	Purpose
-Python	Core backend and analytical development
+Python	Backend development and analytical modelling FastF1	Formula 1 data access
-FastF1	Formula 1 data access and session analysis Pandas	Data processing and analysis
+Pandas	Data processing and analysis
-FastAPI	Backend API
 NumPy	Numerical computation
-[Add other libraries used by the project]	[Purpose]

-The technology list should be updated as the backend develops.
+FastAPI	API layer
+[Other project dependencies]	Supporting functionality

 ⸻

 Project Structure

-The backend is organised into separate components according to their responsibilities.
+The repository separates the major responsibilities of the backend into modular components.

 backend/
 │
-├── [data / ingestion modules]
-├── [analysis modules]
+├── data/
-├── [tyre analysis]
+├── analysis/
-├── [race dynamics]
+├── strategy/
-├── [strategy]
+├── simulation/
-├── [simulation]
+├── ai/
-├── [AI / context generation]
-├── [API]
+├── api/
 ├── tests/
+│
 ├── requirements.txt
 └── README.md

-The structure above represents the intended separation of responsibilities.
-The actual directory structure of the repository should be kept as the source of truth.
+The directory structure shown here should be kept synchronized with the actual repository.

 ⸻